BradleyCodeU/bradleycodeu.github.io/_aicc/u05_arrays_of_arrays/logisticMath/instructions.md

 - The w values are the model's learned weights.
 - The x values are the feature values for a particular example.

+**IMPORTANT NOTE**: Bias here does NOT mean unequal representation or treatment of people based on attributes such as age, gender, race, or socioeconomic status.
+The term Bias here means y-intercept.

 We have 3 x-values (x1 is age, x2 is years of work experience, x3 is number of hikes).